A CE workshop with Yoga Alliance

 These are tools that yoga provides and they are vital to overall wellbeing.
 Many of my students say that they feel more grounded and stable after a yoga class.
 So the effects of the practices are not just long term, but also immediate and they also go beyond poses, beyond the physical aspects of yoga.

-The Chair Based Yoga Manual
+The Chair Yoga Handbook

 But it is not just the yoga these people come for.
 In the Fibromyalgia group I teach, the class is more of a social opportunity.